Maesteg Harlequins RFC

 Maesteg Harlequins RFC is a rugby union team from the town of Maesteg, Wales.
-The Maesteg Harlequins were founded in 1899, their first captain being Tom Hopkins.
-They have reformed under different guises but for the majority of their 113 years they have been known as Maesteg Harlequins.
+The Maesteg Harlequins were founded in 1899, their first captain being Tom Duckfield.
+They have reformed under different guises Llynfi Harlequins, Maesteg IIs, Maesteg Rangers, Maesteg Reserves, Maesteg Rovers and Tir Iarll Harlequins, but for the majority of their 126 years they have been known as Maesteg Harlequins.
 The club is a member of the Welsh Rugby Union having been made full members in 1987.